Naming Convention

 - Removes the

-flag after completion - Reports progress through the chat interface
+initial_setup_requiredflag after completion - Reports progress through the chat interface

 Network and Volume Naming